kaihendry/dabase.com/content/blog/kms-cmk.md

 there are probably far easier ways for AWS to intercept your data if you didn't embrace the [shared security model](https://aws.amazon.com/compliance/shared-responsibility-model/).

+# ChatGPT: Is there a downside to using AWS CMK over AWS managed keys?

+There are a few potential downsides to using AWS Customer Managed Keys (CMKs) over AWS managed keys.
+First, using CMKs requires more work on the part of the customer.
+The customer is responsible for creating, rotating, disabling, and deleting the keys, as well as managing the key policies and grants.
+This can require a dedicated team or person to handle these tasks, which can add to the cost and complexity of using the service.

+Second, using CMKs can also be more expensive than using AWS managed keys.
+While AWS managed keys are provided at no additional cost, customers must pay for the use of CMKs based on the number of keys and the number of cryptographic operations performed.

+Overall, the decision to use AWS CMKs or AWS managed keys depends on the sto pecific needs and goals of the organization.
+AWS CMKs can provide greater control and flexibility, but they also require more work and can be more expensive.